-When you do something well your teacher will recognise this by speaking to you directly, writing a comment on your work, sending an email home or writing in your Student Planner and awarding that achievement with high marks.
+When a child does something well their teacher will recognise this by speaking to them directly, writing a comment on their work, sending an email home or writing in their Student Planner and awarding that achievement with high marks.
 Written feedback must also indicate achievement, effort and ways of improvement/next steps using WWW and EBI.

-Good effort and achievement are also recognised through the House Point System and various special events including Reward Trips and Headmistress Afternoon tea.
+Good effort and achievement are also recognised through the House Point System and various special events including Reward Trips and Headmistress' Afternoon Tea.